 Ellen Chao began her professional career in finance as an analyst in investment banking after graduating with distinction from Barnard College, Columbia University, with a Bachelor's degree in Political Science.
-She became a Stern Scholar at New York University, where she received her MBA in Finance and International Relations.
+She became a Stern Scholar at NYU, where she received her MBA in Finance and International Relations.
 After a successful career as a high tech loan officer, Ellen took time off to raise her three children while managing her family's legal business.

 Nancy Hersman co-founded South Bay Educational Consultants with Ellen Chao in 2015, and retired at the end of 2020 after her move to Colorado.
-Though she no longer works with students, she and Ellen stay in touch on the college admissions world and continues to offer tremendous perspective.
+Though she no longer works with students, she and Ellen stay in touch on the college admissions world and she continues to offer tremendous perspective.

-She graduated from UCLA with a Bachelor's degree in Economics and received her JD, cum laude, from Loyola Law School.
+Nancy graduated from UCLA with a Bachelor's degree in Economics and received her JD, cum laude, from Loyola Law School.
 She practiced law for many years beginning in Washington, D.C. and then in Los Angeles.
 After moving to Manhattan Beach in 1998, she turned her full-time focus to her three daughters and the education community.

 Being a contributing partner to the Manhattan Beach community has always been important to her.
 She was elected to the Board of Trustees of the Manhattan Beach School District in 2005, and served as Board president, as well as a member of the SoCal Regional Occupation Center Board of Education.
 She was extensively involved in the PTAs at all levels and implemented many new programs such as Scholar Quiz at the middle school, an information night about the high school for younger parents, as well as assisting students in advocating for funding in Sacramento.
 She was also a board member of the Manhattan Beach Education Foundation for many years.

 In addition to her school district work, she recently served as Mayor of Manhattan Beach and served on City Council after being elected in March 2017.
 She was appointed as a Commissioner for the City's Parks and Recreation Commission and a City Planning Commissioner.
-She was the former Executive Director of Mayor's Youth Council, a business mentor for the Chamber's Young Entrepreneur's Academy, and is a 2014 graduate of Leadership Manhattan Beach.
+She was the former Executive Director of Mayor's Youth Council, a business mentor for the Chamber's Young Entrepreneur's Academy, and is a 2014 graduate of Leadership MB.

 After going back to law for several years, Nancy decided that her real passion was for education.
 She received her Certificate in College Counseling, with distinction, from UCLA's extension program and completed her practicum work at DaVinci Design High School.